 PLEASE TAG your friends, daughters, nieces anyone who could use some awareness on this.
 Much love and thank you for reading.
 Please share this post and raise awareness.”

+This story was written by Kristina Makris.
+You can follow her journey on Facebook.
 Read more stories about warning signs to look out for here:

 SHARE this story on Facebook to encourage others to be prepared in case of an emergency!